PhD in Global Leadership and Change FAQs

 Is there an interview process?

-The first three years of the program are dedicated to completing coursework.
+The first three years of this doctoral program are dedicated to completing coursework.
 Following coursework, all students are required to complete their comprehensive exam and dissertation in order to graduate.

 For our doctoral programs, students generally complete the programs in 3.5- 4 years, but students have up to 8 years to complete their entire program.